XavaDigital/ServerlessSaas/README.md

 In this project, we have a couple of emails we send out by using [Postmark](https://postmarkapp.com/).
 This is one of the many email providers that is specialized in sending transactional emails.
 We have tried out different providers for this starter-kit and found that Postmark is in our opinion the best fit.
 They provide a higher delivery rate than most other providers and also some great email templates to get started quickly.

 If you rather want to use a different provider, you could easily adjust the related Cloud Functions to fit your needs.
-For example, Sendgrid has a very similar npm package to acieve the same thing.
+For example, Sendgrid has a very similar npm package to achieve the same thing.
 Just make sure you provide the correct link (including the teamId) to the "team invite" email.

 This project includes the following Cloud Functions that trigger an email: